Physical Therapist Assistant (PTA)

 To hold the title of Physical Therapist Assistant in Arizona, you must pass the National Physical Therapy Examination (NPTE) for the respective level of education and training.
 The examination is administered by the Federation of State Boards of Physical Therapy (FSBPT).
-Costs associated with applying for certification and taking the examination were approximately $500 in 2010.

 How many students will be admitted to the PTA program?

 A new class of 20 students is admitted each August to the traditional day program.
 The number of students admitted may change depending on employment market conditions and the availability of clinical training sites.
 There is a selection process and a deadline to submit applications.
 In the event of a tie in rank, the space will go to the person who submits his or her application the earliest.